+Why is the land transfer tax revenue growing more rapidly than property tax revenues?
+One reason is that the City of Vancouver implemented land assessment averaging bylaws, which provides temporary tax relief to property owners, whose land value has increased significantly year over year.(City of Vancouver, 2018).
+If the value of a residential property increased by 19.62 percent year-over-year, then all property tax payments for that year are averaged.
+The Property Tax Policy Review Commission recommended a 19.62 percent threshold to be eligible for averaging, which is to be set for a five-year period (City of Vancouver 2017, 2).
+The last recommendation occurred in March 2014.
+Land assessment averaging does not apply to land transfer taxes.
+As a result, land transfer tax revenues have grown with the increase in the housing prices, while the growth of property tax revenues has been moderated by the averaging policy in Vancouver, where the largest assessed property values exist.
+Another reason why provincial property taxes are growing at a slower rate than land transfer tax revenues is that the provincial school property tax rate has declined in some years

-Between 2015 and 2017 land transfer tax revenues nearly doubled in British Columbia, and since 2003 they have increased five-fold.
-As stated above, the major reason for this increase in land transfer tax revenues is the substantial increase in fair market value for properties in the Lower Mainland/Southwest region.
-Because of the high average property value, most properties are subject to the 2 per cent land transfer tax rate for a property valued between $200,000 and $2,000,000.
-However, there are also a substantial number of properties in the region that have a value exceeding $2,000,000.
-Thus many properties that are transferred are subject to the 3 per cent land transfer tax rate on the additional value that exceeds the $2,000,000 paid at the 2 per cent rate.
+Figure 3 shows that in most regions properties are valued between $200,000 and $2,000,000 and subject to a 2 per cent land transfer tax rate.
+However, a substantial number of properties in the Lower Mainland/Southwest region are valued at more than $2,000,000.
+These properties that are subject to the 3 per cent land transfer tax rate on the amount that exceeds the $2,000,000.
 Thus a purchaser of property in the Lower Mainland/Southwest region will pay an average land transfer tax rate of 2.12 per cent.
-This is opposed to other regions, such as the Cariboo and Nechako & North Coast, where the average value of a property is closer to $200,000, meaning more purchasers of properties are likely to pay either the 1 per cent or 2 per cent rate.
-In these two northern British Columbia regions a purchaser will pay the land transfer tax at an average rate of 1.3 per cent.
+In other regions where the average value of a property is closer to $200,000, purchasers of properties are likely to pay either the 1 per cent or 2 per cent rate.
+For example, in the Cariboo and Nechako & North Coast, two northern British Columbia regions, a purchaser will pay the land transfer tax at an average rate of 1.3 per cent.
 Only the Lower Mainland/Southwest region has an average land transfer tax rate above 2 per cent.
-Even the region with the second-highest value on properties, Vancouver Island/Coast where the fair market value for the average property is $506,491, the average land transfer tax rate paid is 1.59 per cent.
+Even in the Vancouver Island/Coast region, with the second-highest value on properties, the fair market value for the average property is $506,491 and the average land transfer tax rate paid is 1.59 per cent.

 Figure 3 Average Land Transfer Tax Rate Paid by Economic Region in British Columbia

 Calculations done by authors based on Regional Property Transfer Tax Data from https://catalogue.data.gov.bc.ca/dataset/property-transfer-tax-data-2017.

-Land transfer tax revenue collections have been concentrated in the regions with housing booms and large population bases.
-In 2016, the population of British Colombia was 4,684,055.
-Just over 60 per cent of the population (2,832,000 people) live in the Lower Mainland/Southwest region.
-In 2017, the land transfer tax revenue raised in the region was 79.5 per cent of all the land transfer tax revenue raised in the province, while Vancouver Island/Coast and Thompson/Okanagan account for 13 per cent and 9 per cent respectively.
-Why does the Lower Mainland/Southwest pay for such a large portion of total land transfer tax revenues?
-As stated above, the high fair market value for property in the Lower Mainland/Southwest is important, but this region is also responsible for the majority of property transactions in British Columbia in 2017.
-During the 2017 year 84,160 of 148,846 property transactions (residential, commercial, and agricultural) occurred in this one region.
-This is 57 per cent of all transactions in British Columbia.
-While the quantity of transactions would clearly make the Lower Mainland/Southwest region the area that raises the most land transfer tax in the province, it is the average value of the transactions that pushes the share to nearly 80 per cent of land transfer tax in British Columbia.
+Land transfer tax revenue collections in British Columbia have been concentrated in the populous regions with housing booms.
+Just over 60 per cent of the population live in the Lower Mainland/Southwest region.
+In 2017, this region contributed 79.5 per cent of all the land transfer tax revenue raised in the province, while Vancouver Island/Coast and Thompson/Okanagan account for 13 per cent and 9 per cent respectively.
+Why does the Lower Mainland/Southwest contribute such a large portion of total land transfer tax revenues?
+As stated above, the high fair market value for property in the Lower Mainland/Southwest is one reason, but this region is also responsible for 57 percent of all land transfer transactions in British Columbia.
+The combination of high property values and high frequency of transactions pushes the region’s share to nearly 80 per cent of land transfer tax revenue in British Columbia.